 I acknowledge that neither the SIPP Company nor any other Pension Company has advised me in respect of my decision to transfer my cash equivalent transfer value, from the Ceding Scheme.
 I acknowledge that the SIPP company has recommended that I should seek independent financial advice, before reaching the decision to which this letter refers, and I acknowledge that the SIPP company will act upon my instructions on an 'execution only' basis."

-Options set up the SIPP soon after Mr H's application.
-Once it had received the transfer proceeds from the AFPS, it sent the majority on to FPI for investment.
+Options set up Mr G's SIPP shortly after receiving his application.
+In November 2012, it received the transfer proceeds from the AFPS and forwarded the majority on to FPI for investment.